 - 1/4 cup plus 2 tablespoons crushed peppermint candies, divided

 - 1-3/4 cups heavy whipping cream

-- Let egg whites stand at room temperature 30 minutes.
+- Place egg whites in a large bowl; let stand at room temperature for 30 minutes.
 Sift flour twice; set aside.

-- Preheat oven to 350°.
-Add cream of tartar, almond extract and salt to egg whites; beat on medium speed until soft peaks form.
+- Add the cream of tartar, almond extract and salt to egg whites; beat on medium speed until soft peaks form.
 Gradually add sugar, about 2 tablespoons at a time, beating on high until stiff peaks form.
 Gradually fold in flour, about 1/2 cup at a time.

-- Gently spoon mixture into an ungreased 10-in. tube pan.
+- Gently spoon into an ungreased 10-in. tube pan.
 Cut through batter with a knife to remove air pockets.
-Bake on lowest oven rack until lightly browned and entire top appears dry, 40-50 minutes.
+Bake on the lowest oven rack at 350° for 40-50 minutes or until lightly browned and entire top appears dry.
 Immediately invert pan; cool completely, about 1 hour.

 - In a small saucepan, combine 1/4 cup crushed candies and water.
-Cook and stir over medium heat until candies are melted and syrupy.
+Cook and stir over medium heat until candies are melted.
 In a large bowl, beat cream until stiff peaks form.

 - Run a knife around side and center tube of pan.
-Remove cake to a serving platter; cut horizontally into three layers.
-Place bottom layer on a serving plate; brush with 2 tablespoons mint syrup.
+Remove cake to a serving plate.
+Cut cake horizontally into three layers.
+Place bottom layer on a serving plate; drizzle with 2 tablespoons mint syrup.
 Spread with 1/2 cup whipped cream; sprinkle with 1 tablespoon crushed candies.
 Repeat layers.

 - Top with third cake layer.
 Frost top and sides of cake with remaining whipped cream.
-Top with remaining candies.
-Store in refrigerator.
+Garnish with mint leaves and candies.
+Store in the refrigerator.
 Yield: 16 servings.